Inedo/inedo-docs/Content/proget/sca/howto-deprecated-package-alerts.md

 ![](/resources/docs/proget-notifiers-new-conditions.jpg){height="" width="50%"}

+This includes using advanced conditions like triggering notifications only for packages with a vulnerability score above a certain threshold (e.g., $Compare($VulnerabilityScore,>=,7.5)) or based on patterns in package names (e.g., $MatchesRegex($PackageName, "^MyPackage\.*$")).
+These conditions give you more control over when notifications are sent.

 ### Custom Message
 You can create a customized text to be sent, be it email, slack or teams message, or customized webhook:

 ![](/resources/docs/proget-notifiers-new-message.jpg){height="" width="50%"}

+You can personalize these messages using [variables and expressions](/docs/proget/administration/proget-notifications-webhooks/proget-notifications-custom-webhook#variables-expressions).
+Your notifications can include dynamic content such as package details, user actions, or data from third-party APIs.
+Additionally, custom webhooks can be configured to integrate with external tools, enabling automated workflows or audits.

+For more details and examples, take a look at [Customizing Content & Webhooks and Variables & Expressions](/docs/proget/administration/proget-notifications-webhooks/proget-notifications-custom-webhook).